Top Tips for Conducting Your Year-End Performance Review

 Why should you carry out a SWOT analysis for your holiday let?

 Running a holiday let is not an easy task.
 There’s lots to organise and do – no matter whether it’s low or peak season.
 During that time, it’s likely that you’ve learned some new things, but you’ve just been too busy to take it all in and reflect.
-You may have also made a few minor mistakes over the year.
+You may have also made a few mistakes over the year.

 An annual review is a great way for you to reflect, analyse and identify your successes and failures.
 Once you’ve evaluated your business, you’ll be able to plan how you can improve and meet your goals.